 Co-owner Marina Dupler states, “We’re a perfect example of how the Upper Peninsula’s businesses and government offices work together to generate and grow small businesses.
 We felt confident throughout the start-process because we had so much support.
 The business support resources also respected our privacy and were open to discussing our plan confidentially.”
 Support began with a business plan and zoning.
 AccelerateUP, a non-profit that offers business coaching, helped the couple to develop a strong plan, and the Marquette Township Planning and Zoning Department helped the business location get rezoned for manufacturing.

-Barrel + Beam received county support as well.
+Barrel + Beam received state support as well.
 The brewery was the first brownfield project in the township.
-Brownfield funding is available from the Marquette County Brownfield Authority via a federal EPA assessment grant for projects that promote economic development and reuse of brownfield properties.
-Funding can be used for environmental assessments and cleanups at properties with known or suspected contamination.
+Brownfield grants and loans are available from the Michigan Department of Environmental Quality (DEQ) for projects that promote economic development and reuse of brownfield properties.
+Grants and loans can be used for environmental assessments and cleanups at properties with known or suspected contamination.
 The brownfield funding allowed Barrel + Beam to clean up the asbestos at what was previously the iconic Northwoods Supper Club, which opened in 1934 and closed in 2007.

 Closner Construction helped secure accurate building cost estimates and mBank walked the business owners through every step of financing.
 The Michigan Small Business Development Center (MSBDC) and members of the Upper Peninsula business community also provided assistance.
 Dupler notes, “It’s amazing to live in a place where people care about each other and want other businesses to succeed.
 We’re a great model of how to start a small business with the incredible resources that can be found across the Upper Peninsula.”

 Barrel + Beam’s fully restored, Depression-era brewery and event space is located at 260 Northwoods Road, off Highway 41 in Marquette.
 In addition to serving niche beer, the company offers a unique and flexible venue for weddings, parties, showers and more.
-To learn more about Barrel + Beam, visit https://barrelandbeam.com/.
+To learn more about Barrel + Beam, visit: www.barrelandbeam.com